dunnealex/bootstrap-glyphicon-bullet-list/README.md

 # Bootstrap Glyphicon Bullet List
 A CSS stylesheet that allows any Glyphicon included with Bootstrap 3.3.7 to be used as a &lt;ul> bullet point.
 Should be used with Bootstrap 3.3.7.

+Either download the whole CSS file, or generate just the glyphicons CSS you need here: https://walrusdunne.github.io/bootstrap-glyphicon-bullet-list/

 # Usage
 Apply the `.glyphicon-bullet-list` class to your `<ul>` element with whichever icon from the Bootstrap Glyphicon set prefixed with `list-`.
 Eg. `<ul class="glyphicon-bullet-list list-chevron-right">`.
 This will apply the icon to all `<li>`'s in the list.